 For more information and examples read the Tax Information Bulletin Vol 26 No 4 (May 2014).
-Go to www.ird.govt.nz (search keywords: formula method).
+Go to ird.govt.nz/income-types

 Tax on lump-sum withdrawals and transfers made between 1 January 2000 and 31 March 2014

 If you received a payment or made a withdrawal prior to 1 April 2014 and you didn't pay any tax at the time, you may need to consider whether you have tax obligations in respect of previous years (generally for the 2013-14 and earlier years).